Paul & Sue Hazelden

 From 1999 to 2003, our early years in Bristol, my skin was about as good as it has ever been.
 In early 2004, it started to deteriorate, and in the Spring of 2005 I started going back to the Doctor.
 After various blood tests, I was referred to a dermatology nurse, who helped improve and stabilise the eczema, but it was still pretty bad and not improving any further.

 I was then referred to the hospital for light treatment, which proved remarkably effective, as well as giving me what is probably the first healthy looking tan in my life.
-Since the treatment ended, my legs have deteriorated a little, but for some time they were still far better than they had been for some 18 months.
+After the treatment ended, my legs deteriorated slowly, but they continued to show the benefit of the treatment for some 18 months.

 However, the increased sweating due to the hormone imbalance irritates the skin, and by the Summer of 2007 my legs were in quite a bad state again.
 Also, for the first time in ages, so were my arms.
 Large areas of both seemed to be covered with scales - coin sized patches of dead skin, glued to the skin underneath.
 Combined with the sweating, it irritated like crazy, and the result is that I got very little sleep at night.
 And every morning, the bed was covered in flakes of dead skin.